-Although the Parthenon was the most impressive monument of the Acropolis, it was more of a showpiece than a sanctuary.
-That role fell to...
+Although the Parthenon was the most impressive monument of the Acropolis, it was more a showpiece than a working sanctuary.
+That role...

-Inspiring as these monuments are, they are but faded remnants of Pericles’ city.
-Pericles spared no expense – only the best materials, architects, sculptors and artists were good enough for a city dedicated to the cult of Athena.
-The city was a showcase of lavishly coloured colossal buildings and of gargantuan statues, some of bronze, others of marble plated with gold and encrusted with precious stones.
+Inspiring as these monuments are, they are but faded remnants of the city of Pericles, who spared no expense – only the best materials, architects, sculptors and artists were good enough for a city dedicated to the cult of Athena.
+It was a showcase of lavishly coloured colossal buildings and of gargantuan statues, some of bronze, others of marble plated with gold and encrusted with precious stones.

 After all the buildings on the Acropolis were reduced to ashes by the Persians on the eve of the Battle of Salamis (480 BC), Pericles set about his ambitious rebuilding program.
 He transformed the Acropolis into a city of temples, which has come to be regarded as the zenith of classical Greek achievement.

 Ravages inflicted during the years of foreign occupation, pilfering by foreign archaeologists, inept renovations following Independence, visitors’ footsteps, earthquakes and, more recently, acid rain and pollution have all taken their toll on the surviving monuments.
-The worst blow was in 1687 when the Venetians attacked the Turks, opening fire on the Acropolis and causing an explosion in the Parthenon, where the Turks were storing gunpowder, damaging all the buildings.
+The worst blow was in 1687, when the Venetians attacked the Turks, opening fire on the Acropolis and causing an explosion in the Parthenon – where the Turks had been storing gunpowder – and damaging all the buildings.

 Major restoration programs are continuing and many of the original sculptures have been moved to the Acropolis Museum and replaced with casts.
 The Acropolis became a World Heritage–listed site in 1987.

 Free admission first Sunday of the month from November to March.